Mikhail Zenkevich: Biography

 Mikhail Zenkevich was born in the rural area of Saratov region.
 His father Aleksandr Osipovich Zenkevich taught mathematics at the Marinsky Agricultural Community College, mother Evdokiya Semyonovna (née Neshcheretova) was a gymnasium teacher.

 In 1904, after graduating the First Saratov Gymnasium, Mikhail Zenkevich traveled abroad and spent two years in Germany, studying in the Universities of Jena and Berlin.
 In 1906 he published his first three poems in the Saratov-based Zhizn i shkola (Life and School) magazine.
 In 1907 Zenkevich moved to Saint Petersburg and started writing for magazines Vesna, Sovremenny mir, Obrazovanye and Zavety.
 In 1910 he met Nikolay Gumilyov, who helped him to publish some of his poetry in the Apollon magazine (No. 9, 1910).

 In 1911 Zenkevich joined the newly formed First Workshop of Poets and became part of the Acmeist circle, striking close friendship with Vladimir Narbut.
 Around this time he enrolled into the Saint Petersburg University's law faculty which he graduated from in 1915.
-Before that, in 1912, Zenkevich's debut book of poetry The Wild Porphyry (Дикая порфира) in which the author explored the possibilities of 'expressing science through poetry', came out.
+Before that, in 1912, Zenkevich's debut book of poetry The Wild Mantle (Дикая порфира) in which the author explored the possibilities of 'expressing science through poetry', came out.
 It had strong resonance, with poets like Nikolay Gumilyov, Valery Bryusov, Vyacheslav Ivanov, Sergey Gorodetsky and Boris Sadovskoy giving it positive reviews.
+Zenkevich's verse explores nature-philosophical themes along with details borrowed from geology, paleontology, and biology, sometimes with anti-aesthetic images or graphic violence.
+Together with Narbut he is described as a "left-wing" Acmeist, closer to Russian futurism.

 In December 1917 Zenkevich returned to his native Saratov to join the stuff of the local Saratovskye Izvestia newspaper.
 In 1918 his second collection The Fourteen Poems came out.
 A year later Zenkevich joined the Red Army as a volunteer and served there for three years first as a secretary for court-martial, then the tribunal official at the Caucasian Front HQ where he also lectured on infantry weaponry.
 He continued to write and in 1921 published Tanks' Harvest (Пашня танков).
 Two more collections, Lyrics and Porphybagr (the latter combining the Wild Porphyry material with the poems from the new collection called Under the Meat Porphyry) were prepared for publication but never issued.
 In the twenties he wrote The Muzhik Sphinx (1921–1928) book of memoirs, published only in 1978.